-Upon completion of the B.S. in Public Health Program, graduates will be able to:
+Upon completion of the B.S. in Public Health program, graduates will be able to do the following:

 - Explain the history and philosophy of public health as well as its core values, concepts, and functions across the globe and in society.

 - Identify the methods, and tools of public health data collection, use, and analysis and why evidence-based approaches are an essential part of public health practice.

 - Identify the basic processes, approaches, and interventions that identify and address the major health-related needs and concerns of populations.

 - Relate the underlying science of human health and disease to opportunities for promoting and protecting health across the life course.

 - Identify the socio-economic, behavioral, biological, environmental, and other factors that impact human health and contribute to health disparities.